sawu-tg/dragonroll/README.md

 A D&D re-imagining of Space Station 13.

 dragonroll is a re-creation of the popular internet game, Space Station 13, with semi-D&D style gameplay.
-It is set a small amount of years before the setting of Space Station 13, meaning it follows a retrofuturism look for object and art style (as well as most items and other things).
+It is set in an alternate, steampunk-like future version of Space Station 13, meaning it follows a retrofuturism/steampunk look for object and art style (as well as most items and other things).

 Similar to Space Station 13, it is based on the BYOND engine.